 If staff feel that an offence may have been committed they should seek assistance from the police via 101.
 If it is an emergency (if someone is injured, in danger or there is a risk to someone's life) then contact 999.

-Additional Kent guidance is also available for guidance for schools, nurseries and settings to help them when dealing with complaints or issues raised by parents/carers on social networking sites
+Additional Kent guidance is also available for educational settings to help them when dealing with complaints or issues raised by parents/carers on social networking sites